Pankaj-Singh-Nirmal/Rock-Paper-Scissors-WebApp/README.md

 ## Build
 Execute mvn clean install.
 It will start building process with test validations.
-If process will be successful, a fat jar will be created in target folder with all dependencies: Rock-Paper-Scissors-WebApp-0.0.1-SNAPSHOT.jar
+If process will be successful, a fat jar will be created in target folder with all dependencies: rock-paper-scissors.jar

 ## Game extension
 A Rock, paper, scissors, lizard, spock may be an extension for the current version of the game.
 Implementation ideas are as follows: